alecthedev/tk-boids/README.md

 #### 3. Tweaking Settings

-* Currently there is no UI for tweaking the strength of the adjusments boids make.
+* Currently there is no UI for tweaking the strength of the adjustments boids make.
 Any playing around must be done in your editor.

 * In the boid.py file there is a dictionary in the Boid class called `self.adjustments` feel free to tweak these values to your liking.